OPTIMIZATION OF SECONDARY AND TERTIARY PACKAGING

 Solutions regarding the tertiary packaging process with transport simulation testing technologies

 • During the distribution cycle, goods are exposed to different forces that may affect their integrity and safety.
-These may be caused, for example, by acceleration, braking, handling or storing.
+These may be caused, for example, by acceleration, braking, handling, or storing.
 These may result in severe consequences for the goods, and the way loads are secured.
 Transport simulation testing technologies enter the scene to foresee these threats.

 • By using data obtained from a packaging transport simulation, it is, therefore, possible to design an optimized packaging tailored to real transportation conditions.

 • This characterization should not only be applied to the packaging.
-Knowing the characteristics of the products will help companies to choose or design tertiary packaging to resist the stresses of the distribution cycle.
+Knowing the characteristics of the products will help companies choose or design tertiary packaging to resist the stresses of the distribution cycle.

 • Some advantages of packaging transport simulation testing technologies include:

-• Complying with international transportation regulations and standards, such as those of the European Union, ISTA or ASTM.
+• Complying with international transportation regulations and standards, such as those of the European Union, ISTA, or ASTM.

-• Avoid economic lossesassociated with damaged goods during the distribution cycle.
+• Avoid economic losses associated with damaged goods during the distribution cycle.

 • Optimize the packaging in a way that not only guarantees the safety of the products but is also the right one for them and the chosen route, eliminating unnecessary costs.